 All Bramblestone goats must test negative for CAE, CL, Johnnes, Brucellosis, and TB before coming to Bramblestone Farm, and the entire adult herd is tested yearly.
 The latest testing was completed in December 2016 and the entire adult herd again tested negative!
 We maintain as “closed” a herd as possible so they (and their offspring) will remain disease free.

 You can find more information about each goat on her or his page, as well as access their four generation graphical pedigree.
 They are all ADGA/AGS dual registered, and all have many great Nigerian milkers in their ancestry (to decipher those pedigrees, read “Understanding Goat Pedigrees”).
 If you think you’re interested in getting your own Nigerian Dwarf goats, you might be interested in this first book in a planned series of six: Nigerian Dwarf Goats 101: Background & Basics.

 We keep honey bees at Bramblestone because they produce honey and because they’re so important to real food production.
 Honey bees are credited with being essential for producing a third of the food we eat worldwide, yet their numbers have been diminishing rapidly in recent years.
 By raising honey bees, we’re hoping to help to preserve the honey bee population in North America, and also benefit from increased fruit and vegetable yields.

-In 2012, 2013, and 2015 the Bramblestone honey bees produced honey that won blue (2012 (first)), white (2013 (third)), and blue & red (2015 (first & second) ribbons at the local Medina County fair.
-The honey was judged on appearance, uniformity, color, density, flavor, aroma, and clarity; and outscored about 30 other entries from Medina county – we’re thrilled that our honey bees are so talented!
+Since 2012, the Bramblestone honey bees have produced honey that won first, second or third ribbons at the local Medina County fair.
+The honey was judged on appearance, uniformity, color, density, flavor, aroma, and clarity; and outscored many other entries from Medina county (which has one of the strongest beekeeping groups in the country) – so we’re thrilled that our honey bees are so talented!